 Do you notice any patterns in your money story?
 What's always been your #1 struggle with money?
 Not having enough?
 Losing it quickly when you do have it?
 Not feeling worthy of it?
 Thinking it's hard to make?

 Recognizing your money pattern can help you pinpoint negative money beliefs you may have and also past experiences that would've ingrained these beliefs into your subconscious.
 As Louise Hay says, beliefs are just thoughts and thoughts can be changed.

 Money Myth #1: Money is hard to make

-This is probably one of the most common negative beliefs people have with money; it’s hard to make.
-We’ve got so many sayings and ideals in relation to working hard and honest for your money, which implies that:
+This is probably one of the most common negative beliefs people have with money; money is hard to make.
+We've got so many sayings and ideals in relation to working hard and honest for your money, which implies that:

 a) working easy won't bring money

 b) working easy for money probably isn't honest